marvinroman/wise-api-endpoint/README.md

 - `id` (number): The internalid of the driver's employee record.
 - `name` (string): The name of the driver.
+- `termination_date` (string|null): Termination date of the driver should be removed from routing if it is not empty.
 - `available_routes` (array): An array of available routes for the driver.

 ### Example Response: